-- A. Staff liaison report on the status of projects previously addressed by the commission as well as projects for future meetings. - B. The Chairman shall recognize any Commissioner who wishes to bring New Business to the attention of the Commission.
-Consideration of New Business shall be for the limited purpose of determining whether the matter is appropriate for inclusion of a future Agenda of the Commission or for the referral to staff for investigation
+- F. Committee Reports - G. Correspondence - H. Requests for New Business, Announcements, and Comments - 1.
+Staff liaison report on the status of projects previously addressed by the Commission, as well as projects for future meetings. - 2.
+The Chairman shall recognize any Commissioner who wishes to bring New Business to the attention of the Commission.
+Consideration of New Business shall be for the limited purpose of determining whether the matter is appropriate for inclusion on a future Agenda of the Commission, or for the referral to staff for investigation. - I. Adjournment